cblevins/sp23-dig-stud/_pages/schedule.md

 	- In-class presentations on the topic of your media project

 ### Wed., Mar.
 8: Music
+- Optional: Record a short video (less than 10 seconds) of your pet, name the file your pet's name, and then upload it to the `#random` channel as a Reply in Thread response to Prof. Blevins's post.
 - Perusall:
 	- Spencer Kornhaber, ["TikTok Killed the Video Star"](https://www.theatlantic.com/culture/archive/2022/06/tiktok-music-industry-labels-halsey/661286/) *The Atlantic* (June 2022). [[Perusall](https://app.perusall.com/courses/intro-to-digital-studies-spring-2023/kornhaber-tiktok-killed-the-video-star?assignmentId=DNonfx6DFm5PDsGKP&part=1)]
 - In Class (slides):